sparolab/Joint_ID/README.md

     ```
 4. After downloading, you should see the following file structure in the `Joint_ID_Dataset` folder

-5. See the [project page](https://sites.google.com/view/joint-id/home) for additional dataset details.
+5. If you want to know the dataset, then see the [project page](https://sites.google.com/view/joint-id/home) for additional dataset details.

 <br/>